Quick answer

 Personal Taxes and Legal Requirements Guide →How to File PIT-39 — The Process

 PIT-39 is filed separately from your standard PIT-37 or PIT-36 employment return.
 It covers gains from real estate sales only.
-Log in to podatki.gov.pl using your Profil Zaufany.
-Select the PIT-39 form for tax year 2025.
-The form will not be pre-populated — you must enter all figures manually: sale proceeds, acquisition costs, net gain, and any relief claimed.
+The filing portal requires a specific login method.
+The step-by-step process is covered in the relevant Guide.
+The form must be completed manually — it will not be pre-populated.

 You will need: the notarial deed of sale (akt notarialny) confirming sale proceeds and date, the original purchase deed confirming acquisition price and date, all VAT invoices for renovation and improvement works, and documentation of any reinvestment if claiming ulga mieszkaniowa.